isabella232/katacoda-scenarios/managing-docker/step02-elasticsearch.md

 ### Deploy Elasticsearch

 This docker run command deploys a development Elasticsearch instance.
-You can read more at https://www.elastic.co/guide/en/elasticsearch/reference/6.4/docker.html
+You can read more in the [docs](https://www.elastic.co/guide/en/elasticsearch/reference/6.4/docker.html)

 `
 docker run -d \